sounlida/envoyer-docs/1.0/projects/heartbeats.md

 ### Calling Manually

-If you are manually modifying your server's `/etc/crontab` file to add Cron jobs, you can simply append a curl request to your Cron command.
+If you are manually modifying your server's `/etc/crontab` file to define scheduled tasks, you can simply append a curl request to your Cron command.
 For example:

 ```
 * * * * * user php command && curl http://beats.envoyer.io/heartbeat-id